Partnership-on-Generative-AI/Working-Group/README.md

 ## Humanitarian AI Promptathon

-Currently, the working group is participating in organizing [Humanitarian AI Promptathons](https://github.com/Partnership-on-Generative-AI/Working-Group/blob/main/Promptathon.md) focusing on collecting sample questions that staff from humanitarian organizations might like to ask new question-answering AI applications that are needed by researchers to train and test machine learning models.
+Currently, the working group is participating in organizing [Humanitarian AI Promptathons](https://github.com/Partnership-on-Generative-AI/Working-Group/blob/main/Promptathon.md) focusing on collecting sample questions that staff from humanitarian organizations might like to ask new question-answering AI applications.
+The questions are needed by researchers to train and test machine learning models.